 Holmberg Orchards – Gales Ferry, CT

 Not convinced?
 Did I mention their winery offers a WINE MAZE?
 An autumnal corn-maze that’s just for adults, there are stations for sipping and sampling as you make our way through the maze.
+How’s that for fall fun at the apple farm???

 What’s your favorite Connecticut apple orchard?
 Let us know if we missed one!